 One of the Internet sex crimes that law enforcement officials focus particular attention on is that of child pornography.
 Recent statistics show that there are more than 100,000 sites that sell child pornography and because of this as well as how children are often lured into pornography over the Internet, the FBI has made it the agency’s #2 priority just behind terrorism.
-Because of this aggressive stance toward enforcement, often times innocent people are entrapped and charged even though they may not have committed any crime.
+Because of this aggressive stance toward enforcement, often innocent people are entrapped and charged even though they may not have committed any crime.
 That means retaining a lawyer who specializes in child pornography cases is essential.

 With many years of experience, Bill Peters can help you mount an effective defense strategy, whether the crimes you are charged with appear to violate state or federal laws.
-Child pornography often rises to the level of a federal criminal charge and can include production, distribution, receipt or the possession of any images of sexual conduct involving a minor.
+Child pornography often rises to the level of a federal criminal charge and can include production, distribution, receipt, or the possession of any images of sexual conduct involving a minor.
 It can take the form of books, magazines, videotapes or any other filmed or photographed medium.
-It is considered a separate federal crime if child pornography is distributed over the Internet or across state or international boundaries.
+It is considered a separate federal crime if child pornography is distributed over the Internet or across the state or international boundaries.